 In addition to written works, we are also seeking digital artwork, multimedia, and innovative forms of storytelling.
 As an online journal, we have the means to push the literary envelope.
 Send us your vision of how stories should be told in the 21st century and together we can build a new chapter in the great tradition of speculative fiction.

 While we may offer online publication to a wider variety of works without upfront compensation, the best of the chosen prose and verse submissions will be selected by editors working in conjunction with the Center for the Study of Science Fiction.
 Authors of selected works will receive a one-time honorarium of not less than $75 for novelettes, $50 for short stories, $20 for poems, and $10 for flash fiction.

-We plan to publish at least two issues, in the late Spring and Fall of 2013.
+We plan to publish at least two issues, in Summer and Winter of 2013.
 Submissions received at any time will be considered for a future issue.
-To be published in the Spring issue, we will need to receive your submission by March 31, 2013.
+To be published in the Spring issue, we will need to receive your submission by November 15, 2013.

 How to Submit

 To ensure timely review of your submission, please carefully review the short fiction submission requirements below:

 - Documents should be submitted in .DOC, .DOCX or .RTF format

 *Mac users please remember to add a file extension to the end of your filename.

 - Document should be double-spaced, size 12 Times New Roman font/typeface